officialjm/CyberDefenders-Writeups/CTFs/Hammered/README.md

     File Size: 944 KB
     SHA1SUM: c5282824e485cbafe4b13a942759fd6720433929

-Make sure you verify the **SHA1SUM** hash value of any files you download by doing the following:
+Make sure you verify the **SHA1SUM** hash value of any files you download by doing the following (this will verify the integrity of the downloaded file):

 ![](Images/Sha1sum_check.png)